mariakondili/UROPA/README.md

 install.packages(c("ggplot2", "devtools", "gplots", "gridExtra", "jsonlite", "VennDiagram")) source("https://bioconductor.org/biocLite.R") biocLite(c("RBGL","graph"))

-# to install the last required package, devtools has to be loaded to use the install from github function
+# To install the last required package-Vennerable, devtools has to be loaded to use the install from github function
 # if you copy this and want to use it in once,
 # make sure the library loading is not interrupted by the question if present packages should be updated

 library(devtools)
 install_github("jenzopr/Vennerable")
 ```